Frostday/Keras-GAN/README.md

 # Keras GAN
-A basic implementation of General Adversarial Networks using Keras framework in Python.
+A basic implementation of General Adversarial Networks using Tensorflow framework in Python.
 I used the mnist dataset for training my GAN and the purpose of this was to create a model which can generate numbers from random noise.

 ## Installation and Setup